smsnobin77/Awesome-ML-Paper-Writing/README.md

-# Awesome ML Paper Cookbook — Structure, Style & Checklists
+# Awesome ML Paper Cookbook
 A curated guide to ML paper writing — structure, style, examples, checklists, and templates for ACL/NeurIPS/ICML (and beyond).

 ## Table of Contents